 The most enjoyable features of the café are the bun kebabs , sekanjabeen and the murals on its walls, painted by the resident artist, Irshad who was a billboard painter for most of his life.
 His murals depict Pakistani artists, sportspersons, activists, politicians, scientists, architects, actors, qawwals, designers, writers, musicians, and of course, the café staff.

-There is bit of a memory for all of us on these walls, and it’s nice to sit here watching people react to the murals.
-The collection keeps expanding and on some days, you can find Irshad painting a new portrait.
+There is some memory and nostalgia painted on these walls for all of us.
+It’s nice to sit here, reminisce and watch people react to these murals.
+The works of art keep changing and on some days, one can find Irshad painting a new composition.

 Bamboo & Box Beams, Prefigure and Waste to Fuel (WTF) were conceived and developed here, amid our many enriching experiences in this fascinating city.
 Our mashup workspace brought us in contact with amazing individuals with whom we built relationships, shared laughs and crazy ideas, co-developed projects, discussed life and its meaning – in a way, we found ourselves here – people in Karachi are awesome!